-$$\sup{n\in\mathbb{N}} \|\eta_n - \widetilde{\eta}n\|{TV} \le \frac{4\gamma(1 - \epsilon(M))}{\epsilon^3(M)\epsilon(G)}.$$
+$$\sup{n \in \mathbb{N}} \|\eta_n - \widetilde{\eta}n\|{TV} \le \frac{4\gamma(1 - \epsilon(M))}{\epsilon^3(M)\epsilon(G)}$$

 This result is not intended to do any more than demonstrate that, qualitatively, such forgetting can prevent the accumulation of error even in systems with "biased" importance weighting potentials.
 In practice, one would wish to make use of more sophisticated ergodicity results such as those of Whiteley (2013), within this framework to obtain results which are somewhat more broadly applicable: assumptions A2 and A3 are very strong, and are used only because they allow stability to be established simply.
-Although this result is, in isolation, too weak to justify the use of the approximation schemes introduced here in practice it seems sufficient, together with the empirical results presented below, to suggest that further investigation of such approximations might be warranted.
+Although this result is, in isolation, too weak to justify the use of the approximation schemes introduced here in practice, together with the empirical results presented below, it does suggest that further investigation of such approximations is warranted particularly in settings in which unbiased estimators are not available.

-4.2.2 Empirical results
+3.4.2 Empirical results

-We use the precision example introduced in section 3.2.1 to investigate the effect of using biased weights in SMC samplers.
-Specifically we take d=1 and use a simulated dataset y where n=500 points were simulated using $y_i \sim \mathcal{N}(0,0.1)$.
-In this case there is only a single parameter to estimate, λ_1 , and we examine the bias of estimates of the evidence using three alternative SMC samplers, each of which use a data-tempered sequence of targets (adding one data point at each target).
-The first SMC sampler, which we refer to as exact, is the same as that used in section 3.2.2, which uses an unbiased IS weight estimate, here with M=20 "internal" importance sampling points.
-The second, which we refer to as inexact, uses a biased bridge estimator instead, specifically we use in place of equation 27
+We use the precision example introduced in section 3.2 to investigate the effect of using biased weights in SMC samplers.
+Specifically we take d = 1 and use a simulated dataset y where n = 5000 points were simulated using $y_i \sim \mathcal{N}(0, 0.1)$.
+In this case there is only a single parameter to estimate, a_1 , and we examine the bias of estimates of the evidence using four alternative SMC samplers, each of which use a data-tempered sequence of targets (adding one data point at each target).
+For this data we can calculate analytically the true value of the marginal likelihood after receiving each data point, thus we can estimate the bias of each sampler at each iteration.
+The first SMC sampler (the "exact weight" sampler) is the method where the true value of $Z{t-1}(\theta{t-1}^{(p)})/Z_t(\theta{t-1}^{(p)})$ is used in the weight update.
+The second is the same "unbiased random weight" sampler used in section 3.2, which uses an unbiased IS weight estimate, here with M = 20 "internal" importance sampling points.
+The third, which we refer to as the "biased random weight" sampler, uses a biased bridge estimator instead, specifically we use in place of (15)